Exploring the $ \phi{\text -}\alpha $ interaction via femtoscopic study: Acknowledgement

 \section{Acknowledgement}

-I am grateful for the authors and maintainers of "\textit{Correlation Analysis tool using the Schr\"{o}dinger Equation}" (CATS)~\cite{cats}, a modified version of which is used for calculations in this work.
+I am grateful for the authors and maintainers of "\textit{Correlation Analysis tool using the Schr\"{o}dinger Equation}" (CATS)~\cite{cats}, a modified version of which is used for calculations in this exploratory study.
+Discussions during the long-term workshop, HHIQCD2024 at Yukawa Institute for Theoretical Physics (YITP-T-24-02), were useful as I finished this work.